Johnstons Story (1966-74)

 growing folk and ballad scene in Ireland at the time and they were

+was soon a dominant musical force in the band.
 The continued success of the band

 also made the charts, topping out at number 11.
-Around this time

-It appears there were some
+later, it appears there were some

 disagreement between Michael and his sisters (as reported in